zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is January 7, 2026, let's keep going!
+Today is January 8, 2026, let's keep going!
 As the saying goes.
-Gentleness is my strength, sharpness is my boundary.
+Turn your face to the sun and the shadows fall behind you.